Introduction

 If you’ve ever been to the dentist and seen a patient with black, stained teeth, then you know how important it is to keep them clean.
 Unfortunately, many of us don’t take our dental health seriously enough.
 We don’t floss or brush often enough (or at all!) and end up having problems with infections or even more serious issues such as gum disease.
-It’s not just about having healthy teeth; it also helps prevent cavities from forming in the first place by preventing plaque from building up on your teeth’s surfaces until they become damaged by bacteria or stain better than they used to do before they were damaged!
+Having healthy teeth not only prevents cavities but also stops plaque from accumulating and damaging them.

 The Plaque and Tartar Build-up Problem